TROUBLE-1/shoping_site/README.md

 This a whitebox pentesing lab so you can also check out database for credentials or any other information.

 open User account in normal window and admin's account in private window.

-# Description for the vulnerablity
-- There is a contact form for the signed in users to send messages to admin.
-- Admin has a feature to change the directory for the file upload during contact form.
-- Attachments are uploaded in tmp folder which contains .htaccess file which restricts users to access any file in it

-Attacker can do an blind xss attack at contact from which will be executed at admin, payload contains XHR request which will change the directory to ../attacker so that attachments will be uploaded outside the tmp folder, attacker will again fill up the contact form by uploading webshell with .phtml extention which results to RCE

 # installation
 1. Extract the file into /var/www/html